wslack/wslack.github.io/_posts/2023-12-22-public-interest-tech-job-advice.md

 - How do you measure the impact of the organization's work for your users/customers (or on the public)?
 - Where do you see my skills reinforcing areas where the team is strong, and where do you see my skills filling a gap on the team?
 - Let's say you and I identify a possibly deeply impactful project I might do, but there's no straightforward way to fund or support it in the org today.
 What would the process be like to get support for that?
-  - Ask this if you want room for the job to explore your own work.
+  - Ask this if you want room for the job to explore/create your own work.
 - What has happened in the past if someone on the team is concerned about the impact of a decision on your users/the public?
   - Ask this if you think you might be asking this sort of question - this especially applies with a contractor.